biji/bzr-notifier/README.md

 # bzr-notifier
-Server side email notifier for bazaar
+Server side email notifier for bazaar.
+Will create last email sent revno in .bzr/branch/bzr-notifier.txt

 To setup: